lkhamsurenl/lkhamsurenl.github.io/_posts/2023-02-18-bogleheads.md

   - Personal finance
 ---

-Early on when I started making money and I actually did try active investing (robinhood, stock picking, building models for automated trading, etc) but somewhat quickly realized:
+Early on after started making money, I actually did try out active investing (robinhood, stock picking, building models for automated trading, etc) but quickly realized:

-1. It is hard to make sustainable money with active trading (Most of short term gains were due to luck, I definitely was not skilled)
+* It is hard to make sustainable money with an active trading (Most of short term gains were due to luck, I definitely was not skilled)
-1. I was not super interested in spending lots of my free time on active investing
+* More importantly, I actually was not super interested in spending lots of my free time thinking about active spending.

-The latter point is really what attracted me to Bogleheads investing approach.
+The latter point is really what attracted me to the Bogleheads investing approach.
 And the fact that it's simple and intuitive means it's accessible to people who lack personal finance knowledge.

 You can find everything you need to know about the investment style in [bogleheads.org](https://bogleheads.org).